-- 1. Recognizing that to a great extent the interests of the Department and of the Organizations are the same and that the exchange of information is one of the simplest methods of promoting mutual understanding and cooperation, it is the right of the Organizations which have exclusive or formal recognition at any level to be given information directly bearing on personnel policies and procedures and working conditions, and also information which may have an indirect impact upon personnel.
+- is taken.
+Matters which can be made the subject of negotiations during the time allowed for that purpose are also proper and necessary subjects of consultation at times when negotiations are not being conducted.
+Except in an emergency, such consultation shall permit sufficient time for the designated representatives of the Employee Organizations to present their views and the reasons for same.
+This requires sincere consideration of such views; it does not require agreement or delaying action on the issue until union and management views coincide. - b.
+Exchange of information means volunteering and/or providing information as far in advance as possible at all levels on all matters affecting personnel policies, practices and working conditions which have a direct and/or indirect impact upon employees in the recognized units.
 This is intended to include, insofar as possible, the free exchange of information on subject matter which may not necessarily be proper for consultation or negotiation.
 It does not mean the Organizations will be given all Departmental documents.
-All such information should be submitted as far in advance as practicable and should be withheld only for security reasons. - 2.
-Each individual employee organization that is a party to this Agreement shall be given the opportunity to be represented at discussions at the national level between officials of the Department and employees and/or employee representatives concerning grievances, personnel policies and practices, and other matters affecting general working conditions of craft or occupational group employees in the unit represented on a national basis by the individual organization.
+All such information should be submitted as far in advance as possible and should be withheld only for security reasons. - 2.
+Each individual Employee Organization that is a party to this Agreement shall be given the opportunity to be represented at discussions at the national level between officials of the Department and employees and/or employee representatives concerning grievances, personnel policies, practices and other matters affecting the general working conditions of craft or occupational group employees in the unit represented on a national basis by the individual organization. - 3.
+A representative of an Employee Organization having exclusive recognition has the right to be present and the postal official at the regional or local level is obligated to offer such Employee Organization representative an opportunity to be present when matters affecting the craft group are being presented by and/or discussed with employee organizations.
+This obligation will include as much advance notice as possible to provide that either the representative of the Employee Organization or his designee have an opportunity to be present.

-- 3. A representative of an Employee Organization having exclusive recognition has the right to be present and the postal official at the regional or local level is obligated to offer such Employee Organization representative an opportunity to be present when matters affecting the craft group are being presented by and/or discussed with employee organizations. - 4.
-Each organization has been recognized as the exclusive representative of craft or occupational group employees of an appropriate national unit and is entitled to act for and to negotiate supplemental agreements for all employees in their respective units.
+4. Each organization has been recognized as the exclusive representative of craft or occupational group employees of an appropriate national unit and is entitled to act for and to negotiate supplemental agreements for all employees in their respective units.